ShashikantBhadke/SBDropDown/Documentation.md

 - currentData :- Object that you are using to set on dropDrown.
 - key :- Extra key if that you may want it for differentiate from others

-    This methods is called when user tap on any dropDown list this method is triggerd like table view didSelect methods
+    This methods is called when user tap on any dropDown list this method is triggerd same like table view didSelect methods

 And the last dropDown delegate methods is
 ```